One-Step RT-PCR Kit

 The One-Step RT-PCR Kit is designed for simplicity and convenience in carrying out RT-PCR in a one-tube format.

-Streamlining the optimization of RT and PCR steps simultaneously
+Streamlines and optimizes the RT and PCR steps

-A starting point for analysis of new RNA targets, given that many targets can be amplified successfully without need for optimization
+Provides a starting point for analysis of new RNA targets

 Reverse transcription-polymerase chain reaction, or RT-PCR, is a method for converting and amplifying a single-stranded RNA template to yield abundant double-stranded complementary DNA (cDNA) product (1, 2).
 In the RT step, the RT enzyme reverse transcribes an RNA template, yielding single-stranded cDNA.
 In the PCR step, a thermostable DNA polymerase amplifies the single-stranded cDNA to yield double-stranded cDNA product.
 One step RT-PCR is a variation on the RT-PCR in which all reaction components are mixed in one tube prior to starting the reactions(2).
 This approach offers simplicity and convenience and minimizes the possibility for contamination.